-Children and families make up the largest share of enrollees in Medicaid, and enrollment for that group grew about 31 percent from state FY 2011 to FY 2016.
-Fewer children and adults are eligible at current income criteria, but enrollment has increased nonetheless, possibly attributable to enrollment outreach efforts related to the Affordable Care Act.

-The upward trend has continued even through issues during a "backlog" in processing Medicaid and CHIP applications.
-From late 2015 to late 2016, the state was not able to process eligibility applications as quickly as it received them.
-The result was a backlog of applications that in May 2016 had reached more than 15,000, including approximately 11,000 new applications that had not been processed within the 45 days allowed under federal rules for most applications.5
+Children and families (Figure 7, Page 8) make up the largest share of enrollees in Medicaid, and enrollment for that group increased 35.1 percent between FY 2011 and 2017, before declining about 6 percent from 2017 to 2018.
+Recent improvement in the economy has led to fewer children and adults being eligible at current income criteria, which might have contributed to the decrease in enrollment.
+Enrollment also was affected by a "backlog" in processing Medicaid and CHIP applications.
+Starting in late 2015, the state was not able to process eligibility applications as quickly as it received them.
+The result was a backlog of applications that in May 2016 had reached more than 15,000, including approximately 11,000 new applications that had not been processed within the 45 days allowed under federal rules for most applications.
+The total backlog has been reduced, however, with the state reporting in July 2018 that about 1,500 new applications had not been processed within 45 days.
+Applications

-Enrollment for seniors also increased over the state FY 2011-2016 period, while total enrollment for people with disabilities declined slightly.
-In that group, enrollment for people with disabilities eligible for Supplemental Security Income (SSI) increased, as shown in Figure 7, page 8.
-Enrollment in the Medically Needy category for people with disabilities-which requires those with incomes over \$475 a month to "spend down" or pay a portion of their health care costs-has steadily declined since state FY 2012.
-A more detailed discussion of the Medically Needy program is on page 15.
+Enrollment for seniors increased over the FY 2011-2018 period, while total enrollment for people with disabilities declined.
+In that group, enrollment for people with disabilities eligible for Supplemental Security Income (SSI) increased, as shown in Figure 8, Page 8.
+Medically Needy enrollment for people with disabilities, which requires those with incomes over \$495 a month to "spend down" or pay a portion of their health care costs, has steadily declined since FY 2012.
+The protected income limit (PIL) for the program has not changed substantively since 1994.
+A more detailed discussion of the Medically Needy program and spend down is on Page 16.